Mukden Arsenal Mauser: Mauser characteristics

 The rifle's safety is similar to that of the Mauser 1898; however, instead of being threaded, the bolt sleeve is fixed to the bolt by way of lugs.
 The rifle has a pistol grip stock, but with no grasping grooves.
 Its upper handguard runs from the receiver ring to the lower band.
 The upper and lower bands are both thinner than on a Mauser, and there is a parade hook for the upper band.
 The nose cap of the rifle has a short H bayonet lug, so only a bayonet with a muzzle ring can be fitted to it.
 The lower barrel band has a swivel, and there is a quick-release sling fitting behind the stock's pistol grip.

 Specifications

 The rifle was built to be 48.82 in long, with the barrel making up 29.13 in of that, to weigh 9.4 lb.
-It was designed to be a bolt-action rifle with a 5-round box magazine, and have a tangent leaf rear sight that was graduated to 2000 m.
-It was made mostly to fire 7.92x57mm (Mauser) bullets; however, some were modified to hold 6.5x50mm (Arisaka) bullets, those that were modified to fire 6.5x50mm bullets were given an auxiliary block in the back of the magazine well in order to compensate for the size difference of the cartridges.
-The rifle had a left handed 4-groove rifling.
+It was designed to be a bolt-action rifle with a 5-round box magazine, and to have a tangent leaf rear sight that was graduated to 2000 m.
+It was made mostly to fire 7.92×57mm (Mauser) bullets, but some were modified to hold 6.5×50mm (Arisaka) bullets; the modified version was given an auxiliary block in the back of the magazine well in order to compensate for the size difference of the cartridges.
+The rifle had a left-handed 4-groove rifling.
 The top of the receiver ring was marked with the symbol of the Mukden arsenal, and the serial number of the gun was placed on the left side of the receiver ring.